Edu58/Flask-News-Webapp/README.md

 When you run the commands successfully, you should have a local version of this repository.

 ### Usage
+To run the app, unzip the cloned folder if it is zipped.
+Navigate inside the folder and run ```python manage.py runserver``` or ```python manage.py server```.
+Any of these 2 should start the server at localhost:5000.
+Once the server is runnning, open your browser and enter localhost:5000 in your url bar of your preferred browser, and you should be able to use the app now.
+This will only work on the computer running the server.
+It is not available to anyone else.
+If you want to show the app to anyone else, you can share the live link --> [flask-enews.herokuapp.com/](https://flask-enews.herokuapp.com/).

 ### 2. Online Repository